Gratitude makes sense of our past, brings peace for today, and creates a vision for tomorrow.Melody Beattie

 Secondly, our condo complex is undergoing major construction work, which has included a solid week of jackhammering, followed by two weeks of the rumble and clang of tractors clearing dirt and rocks, shaking the foundations on irregular basis, and creating a nervous tension in the place.

 My bike and my car have always been the keepers of my sanity.
-So, on that Monday afternoon I grabbed the keys to the KIA and headed out.
+So, on that Monday afternoon, I grabbed the keys to the KIA and headed out.
 Long drives usually calm me and I hoped after such a drive I’d be able to salvage what was left of my writing day.

 I’d driven about 65 kms and had hit the outskirts of Abbotsford when the KIA’s console lights started lighting up.
 First two, then four.
 Then the vehicle started rabbit hopping.
 I tried gearing down but that didn’t seem to help and only caused another light to flash.
 I pulled to the side of the highway and turned the ignition off.
 Maybe, I thought, it just needed a moment to sort itself out.
 The KIA had never given me a problem since we’d bought it new in 2007, so I wasn’t expecting one now.
-But when I tried starting it, the only response was the sound of the locks locking and unlocking, as if I was in one of those alien abduction movies.
+But when I tried starting it the only response was the sound of the locks locking and unlocking, as if I was in one of those alien abduction movies.

 It took me a moment to fully come to terms with my situation.
 I was on the side of a highway with no cellphone.
 The one I’d had, I’d lost over two years previous and stubbornly refused to replace.
 I liked my freedom.
-But as I sat there with the wind currents caused by the passing traffic buffeting the KIA, I knew I’d made a mistake in not replacing it.
+But as I sat there with the wind currents of passing traffic buffeting the KIA, I knew I’d made a mistake in not replacing it.

 I glanced around to see if there was a place I might find a payphone.
 I spied a Fast Gas across the highway.
 I figured it was probably my best chance of contacting the husband I’d left an hour before with a mumbled, “Going for a drive.”